 Ms. Cordero spent the first part of her career in public service, including as Counsel to the Assistant Attorney General for National Security; Senior Associate General Counsel at the Office of the Director of National Intelligence; and Attorney Advisor at the U.S. Department of Justice, during which time she handled critical counterterrorism and counterintelligence investigations and appeared frequently before the Foreign Intelligence Surveillance Court.
+At the U.S. Department of Justice and the Office of the Director of National Intelligence, she worked extensively on developing policies, procedures and processes relating to oversight, compliance and protection of privacy and civil liberties in the context of government national security investigations and intelligence activities.
 She also served as a Special Assistant United States Attorney.
 After leaving government service, Ms. Cordero was the Director of National Security Studies at Georgetown Law, and was in private practice, handling matters related to surveillance, law enforcement response, security and privacy.
-Ms. Cordero has testified on surveillance reform law and policy issues before the United States Congress.
-She was a member of Governor John Kasich’s national security advisory group during the 2016 election campaign season.
-She earned her J.D., cum laude, from Washington College of Law, American University, and B.A., magna cum laude, from Barnard College, Columbia University.
+She has testified before the United States Congress on surveillance reform and foreign influence on democratic institutions.

 Recent Publications & News

 ReportsReforming the Department of Homeland Security Through Enhanced Oversight & Accountability

 EventsVirtual Panel Discussion: Why Has Data Become a National Security Issue?